-Medicare Advantage plans are designed to navigate the system, contain costs and increase communication.
-Many people value having a Primary Care Physician (common with many these plans) to take charge of some of the decisions and find the appropriate specialists.
+Medicare Advantage plans are designed to navigate the system, contain costs, and increase collaboration among providers.
+Many people value having a Primary Care Physician (common with many of these plans) to take charge of some of the decisions and find the appropriate specialists.

 4. What if I sign up for a Medigap policy and then change my mind?
 Can I drop it and just use Original Medicare, or switch to a Medicare Advantage plan?

-If Medicare Advantage is preferred, it is possible to switch from a Medigap policy to Medicare Advantage during the annual Medicare Open Enrollment period from Oct.
+- If Medicare Advantage is preferred, it is possible to switch from a Medigap policy to Medicare Advantage during the annual Medicare Open Enrollment period from Oct.
 15 through Dec.
 7. During this time, anyone with Original Medicare can switch to a Medicare Advantage plan.
-It is important to also cancel the Medigap policy as it does not work with the Medicare Advantage plan.
+It is important to also cancel your Medigap policy, as it does not work with the Medicare Advantage plan.

 For more information on plans, consider discussing these options with a licensed Medicare benefits adviser.
 They can be accessed for free by taking our Questionnaire, created by the nonprofit National Council on Aging or call your local State Health Insurance Assistance Program (SHIP) for federally-funded Medicare counseling.
 Seeking professional advice (and doing research upfront) can make a huge difference to both health and finances for years to come.